Nov 20, 2019 9:02:00 AM

 Don’t think that a chatbot is a “set it & forget it” solution.
 That’s not true for your FAQ and your website, so why would it be true for your chatbot?
 Just like everywhere else, the content in your chatbot needs to be accurate and updated regularly.
 Which leads us to the last point...

 Make it a priority!
 Assign resources within your service team to look after your chatbot.
 In most cases, bot maintenance is low effort, so even busy service teams can plan for it.
 After all, a chatbot will keep cutting costs and ticket volumes, but only if it’s used by your customers.
 Considering the value a chatbot can bring to your service organisation, it’s undoubtedly worth the few hours of tweaking content and training new solutions.

-Lucille is Customer Success Manager at Solvemate.
+Lucille is a former Solvemate.
 Her mission is to make our customers happy and successful with their chatbots.
 A true Parisian, she loves wine, cheese and croissants, as well as extravagant hairstyles.
 Her jokes, told in a charming French accent, can light up a gloomy day.
 Lucille enjoys looking after the team by organising social events, as well as traveling around the world as part of her role.